-COVID19 has created a ton of interest in life & disability insurance.
+COVID-19 has created a ton of interest in life and disability insurance.
 We’re confronted daily with news of death and sickness, and our upended daily experience reminds us of how fragile “normal life” can be.
-(For context, I live in NYC, my spouse & I both work full-time in normal times, and our kids are 4 & 6, both doing remote learning—“upended” is putting it mildly.)
+(I live in NYC, my spouse and I both work full-time in normal times, and our kids are 4 and 6 years old, both doing remote learning—“upended” is putting it mildly.)

 Understandably, people have a lot of questions about how getting coverage works in a global pandemic.

-Here at AboveBoard, we help clients find carriers that best fit their needs - including COVID19 safety - and we wanted to share those tips with you & answer some commonly asked questions.
+Here at AboveBoard, we help clients find carriers that best fit their needs—including COVID-19 safety precautions—and we wanted to share our tips with you and answer some commonly asked questions.

 Q: Have life insurance prices gone up?

-Short answer: No, but now is a great time to get coverage if it’s lingering on your to-do list, because there’s a good chance they will.
+Short answer: No, prices haven’t gone up yet, but now is a great time to get coverage if it’s a lingering item on your to-do list, because there’s a good chance they will.

 Q: Do I need to get a paramedical exam (blood draw, etc.)?

-There are different COVID19-adjusted application programs being offered by different carriers, but here’s a sampling of common components of application processes - which one(s) you’re asked to do depend on what you’re applying for and which carrier:
+There are different COVID-19-adjusted application programs being offered by different carriers, but here’s a sampling of common components of application processes (which ones and how many you’re asked to do depends on what you’re applying for and through which carrier):

-- You authorize the insurance carrier to check databases (prescription drug records, driving record, etc.)
+- You authorize the insurance carrier to check databases, such as your prescription drug records, driving record, etc.

 - You do a video interview and provide health information to a trained interviewer

-- You electronically connect your medical records to the carrier for the purpose of evaluating your insurance application (this works if you have an online patient portal—think Mint for health records)
+- You electronically connect your medical records to the carrier so they can evaluate your insurance application (this works if you have an online patient portal—think Mint for health records)